birdnet-team/ecopi-rtf/README.md

 sudo apt-get install gunicorn
 ```

-You can now run the app with the following command:
+You can now run the app with the following command (from the root directory of the project):

 ```bash
 gunicorn app:server --bind 0.0.0.0:8050 --workers 4 --env CONFIG_FILE=configs/swamp_config.yaml --env SITE_ROOT=/swamp